smogelmose/smogelmose/README.md

 👨🏻‍💻 I code in VSCode, PyCharm & Sublime Text 3.\
 💀 I study figurative sculpting and anatomy in natural and digital clay.\
-🧠 I have a passion for exploring new technologies and methodologies with a focus on human beings.\ 👨🏻‍🏫 I teach with a people-first approach.\
+🧠 I have a passion for exploring new technologies and methodologies with a focus on human beings.\
+👨🏻‍🏫 I teach with a people-first approach.\
 👨🏻‍🏭 I create things with Raspberry Pi.\
 🎓 I'm AWS Certified with an AP Degree in Multimedia Design and Communication.\
 🦄 I study generative art in Processing p5.js.\
-🐍 I study to be proficient in Python.\
+🐍 I build things in Python.\
 ☕️ I enjoy a damn good cup of coffee.\
 🧘🏻‍♂️ I believe in taking a deep breath to deal with overwhelm.\
 🧗🏻‍♂️ I believe in agile principles.\